charliecalvert/CloudNotes/Assignments/React/ElvenWebCraftsStarter.md

 There will be three main parts of this application:

-- **ElvenWebCrafts**: A GUI front end for building websites from markdown.
+- **IsitWebCrafts**: A GUI front end for building websites from markdown.
   - It is based on code written in another of my classes that needs to be updated.
-- **ElvenCode**: an NPM package written by students in another of my classes.
+- **IsitCode**: an NPM package written by students in another of my classes.
   - Also needs updating
-- **ElvenSiteTools**: Code I wrote that needs to be improved
+- **IsitSiteTools**: Code I wrote that needs to be improved

 Each student will maintain their own copy of these projects.

 ## Create Your Packages

-Create two NPM packages based on the code in **ElvenCode** and **ElvenSiteTools**.
-Append your name to these projects:
+Create two NPM packages based on the code in **isit-code** and **isit-site-tools**.
+Append your last name to these projects:

-- elven-code-lastname
+- isit-code-lastname
-- elven-site-tools-lastname
+- isit-site-tools-lastname

 For instance, in my case, the first NPM package would be called:

-- elven-code-calvert
+- isit-code-calvert

-If you get the casing, the separater (a hypen), or anything else wrong, you will get the assignment kicked back at you.
+If you get the casing, the separator (a hypen), or anything else wrong, you will get the assignment kicked back at you.
 The names need to be exactly right.

 ## The Login